toivoh/julia-pattern-dispatch/README.md

 Feaures
 -------
+* Patterns can consist of values, variables, tuples, and arrays
+* Variables can be qualified by type
+* Repeated variables allowed in patterns
 * Generation of pattern matching code for individual patterns
 * Dispatches on most specific pattern
-* Warning when adding a pattern method causes dispatch ambiguity
+* Warning when addition of a pattern method causes dispatch ambiguity

 Planned/possible features
 ----------------
 * Pattern matching on structs
 * User definable pattern matching on user defined types
-* To play well with type inference
+* Play well with type inference
 * Leverage method dispatch to reduce matching overhead
 * Generate merged matching code for multiple similar patterns
 * Varargs: matching on e g `(x, ys..., z)` and `{x, ys..., z}`